blockades/scanner/README.md

 Follow the official documentation to install [bitcoin daemon](https://bitcoin.org/en/full-node#what-is-a-full-node).
 Ensure you follow the directions to install the **daemon**.
 The main bitcoin-qt client does not ship with the developer tools and bitcoin command line interface (bitcoin-cli) for the bitcoin server, which we need.

+There is a boilerplate bitcoin.conf (bitcoin-example.conf) attached to this project.
+Rename the file to `bitcoin.conf` and then move the file to the root of the `Bitcoin` folder which was downloaded with the Bitcoin Daemon link.
+It contains the username and password which will work as the deafault for this project.

 For accessing the bitcoin server ensure that bitcoin.conf has the following options enabled.

 > Listen for RPC connections on this TCP port: